AboutAcademicsAdmissionsStudentsFacultyLibraryAlumni & GivingPublic ServiceCareer ServicesNews

 How large is the program?

-Virginia Law receives several hundred applications each year for a class of fewer than 50 students.
+Virginia Law receives several hundred applications each year for a class of about 50 students.

 How do students choose courses?

-In coordination with the Director of Graduate Studies, students design their individual schedules.
-The program is designed to provide both a broad introduction to American law and legal theory, and advanced training in specialized areas of the law that are relevant to the individual student’s planned career and interests.
+In coordination with the chair of the Graduate Program Committee and the assistant dean for graduate studies, students design their individual schedules.
+The program will provide both a broad introduction to American law and legal theory, as well as advanced training in specialized areas of the law that are relevant to the individual student’s planned career and interests.

 Will I be able to take a U.S. bar exam after I complete my LL.M. degree?